rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ### Cookie cutters

-Looking at the job interview process, notice the focus on finding someone with a very closely fitting background.
+Even looking at the job interview process, notice the focus on finding someone with a very closely fitting background.
 Have you ever seen a job posting asking for someone with a significantly different skill set from what the group already has?
 Hiring managers want to find cookie-cutters that can make cookies of a very similar shape that their team bakes.
 I think this is not optimal in long term.
 This bias creates groups with a narrow pool of experience and expertise.